 In April of 1894, Mill A “was rebuilt from basement up” by the Willford & Northway Manufacturing Co., Minneapolis, Minn., according to The Weekly Northwestern Miller on 24 August 1894.
 At the time, Henry Krueger, a nephew of the founder, was the head miller.
 Mill A was used to grind wheat exclusively, Mill B was used to grind corn, rye, and buckwheat.
 By this time, there was only one other flour mill remaining in Neenah, operated by Wulff, Clausen & Co.

 Rear view of the Krueger & Lachmann Milling Co., captured ca. 1895, when this arrangement of buildings was depicted on the Sanborn maps.
 The cream-colored brick building at the far left is a recent addition to Neenah Paper.
 The frame structure behind the boxcar is Mill B. The building with the Island City Mills sign is Mill A. The building partially visible on the far right is a Kimberly-Clark warehouse.
 This view is looking southeast from Cedar St. (now Commercial St.).
-This is the river side of the facility.
+This is the river side, or tailrace side, of the facility.
 Photograph courtesy of the Neenah Public Library.

-The Neenah Paper Co. purchased the Krueger & Lachman Milling Co. facility in July of 1918.
+The Neenah Paper Co. purchased the Krueger & Lachmann Milling Co. facility in July of 1918.
 However, according to Paper on 31 July 1918, “The flour milling machinery was not included in the transaction, and delivery of the property will not be completed until the milling concern has worked up its stock on hand, which may take a few months to come.”